 About this program:

-This project began at WSU in spring 2016 as a collaboration with Beth Watkins, a early childhood therapist at Rainbows United, engineering instructor Samantha Corcoran and engineering lab manager Nathan Smith as a class project for ENGR 202 Service Learning in Engineering.
+This project began at WSU in spring 2016 as a collaboration with Beth Watkins, a early childhood therapist at Rainbows United, Engineering instructor Samantha Corcoran, and Project Innovation Hub Manager Nathan Smith as a class project for ENGR 202 Service Learning in Engineering.
 The steering committee includes Beth, Samantha, Nathan, and Gail Laochinda, physical therapist at Rainbows United.